gigirassy/testingapollo/content/services.md

 *   [Stirling PDF](https://pdf.blitzw.in): Helpful tools for your PDFs!
 *   [IT Tools](https://tools.blitzw.in): Loads of helpful tools for developers, like decoding and encoding stuff, generating QR codes, and more.
 *   [Privatebin](https://bin.blitzw.in): A private, encrypted Pastebin!
 Use it to share your love notes, code, and more.
-*   [Cobalt](https://co.blitzw.in): Download files from many social media sites!
-Uses Cobalt 7 instead of 10.
-I have a petty grudge towards the developer for making it so in versions 10 amd up, only the API and not the UI is easily self-hostable.
-Why?
-They want you to use it at a centralized UI that uses a product by Cloudflare, which basically defeats the point of open-source privacy software.
-Nevertheless, I find version 7 helpful. **Under basic auth**.
-Username is blitzwing and password is cloudflarehater3000.
-*   [Etherpad](https://eth.blitzw.in): A document editing thingy! **Keep in mind that this is not end-to-end encrypted.** Use Privatebin to share confidential info instead.
 *   [Hat](https://hat.blitzw.in): Allows you to encrypt files and decrypt them!

 #### Frontends!